CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

 The system maintains an audit log of all operations including integrity violations.
-When an integrity violation occurs, CivicActions Operations will be alerted via email with escalations to text and phone as needed.
+When an integrity violation occurs, CivicActions' Operations staff will be alerted via email with escalations to text and phone as needed.

 ### SI-7 (7): Integration Of Detection And Response